Anoise/PDD/README.md

 ![FFPDD System](figs/E2D_PDD_Arch.jpg)

 **The main contributions are summarized as follows:**
-  - An lightweight defect detection Network (Light2D) is proposed that can solve the different detection problems in a unified model.
+  - An lightweight defect detection Network (Light2D) with cascaded U-Net architecture is proposed that can solve the different detection problems in a unified model.
   - A lightweight PDD (Light2D) method system with end-edge-cloud collaboration are proposed to accelerate the detection speed of edge nodes, which realizes the plug-and-play of edge nodes while improving the detection speed.
-  - FFPDD offers a 1.2\% improvement in detection accuracy over current state-of-the-art (SOTA) models and an average 64\% reduction in detection time.
+  - FFPDD offers a **1.2%** improvement in detection accuracy over current state-of-the-art (SOTA) models and an average **64%** reduction in detection time.
   - Two PDD datasets of AC manufacturing (SDU-Haier-AQD and SDU-Haier-ND) are open sourced to accelerate related research progress.

 ## Light2D